 This will help to explain why the effects of ocean activity are so powerful and why flooding is considered to be the most dangerous part of any storm system, including hurricanes.

 If you were under the impression that cirrus clouds, consisting purely out of ice crystals, are the highest clouds in our atmosphere, you wouldn't be far off, but not entirely correct.
 After all, they "only" appear in the upper troposphere and lower stratosphere.

-Noctilucent clouds (also referred to as night shining clouds) are actually the highest clouds in the world, and can be found in the mesosphere.
-This means altitudes in the region of 50 miles (80 kilometers) above the earth's surface.
+Noctilucent clouds (also referred to as night-shining clouds) are actually the highest clouds in the world and can be found in the mesosphere.
+It means altitudes in the region of 50 miles (80 kilometers) above the earth's surface.

 Noctilucent clouds are most visible about 2 hours after sunset and display a stunning blue glow, which provides a beautiful contrast against the dark night sky as sunlight illuminates the cloud surface.